Jimmy Hart: World Wrestling Federation (1985–1993)

 Hart was named Pro Wrestling Illustrateds Manager of the Year in 1987, an award he won again in 1994.
-At WrestleMania IV, Hart received a haircut from Brutus "The Barber" Beefcake, after interfering in the Intercontinental Heavyweight Championship match between Beefcake and the Honky Tonk Man, helping Honky Tonk Man retain the title by getting disqualified.
+At WrestleMania IV, Hart received a haircut from Brutus "the Barber" Beefcake, after interfering in the Intercontinental Heavyweight Championship match between Beefcake and the Honky Tonk Man, helping Honky Tonk Man retain the title by getting disqualified.
 When the Hart Foundation fired Hart as manager (and turned face) in 1988, Hart managed The Fabulous Rougeau Brothers to feud with his former team; the angle was that Hart still retained the managerial rights to his former team and gave a portion of it to the Rougeaus, giving them the right to appear at ringside whenever the Hart Foundation wrestled.
 At SummerSlam 1988, Hart accompanied Demolition and Mr. Fuji to help retain their WWF Tag Team title against the Hart Foundation.
 Ax used Hart's megaphone as a foreign object to strike Bret in the head and secure the victory.
 In 1989, Hart brought Dino Bravo into his stable after the departure of Frenchy Martin.
-Then at a push-up contest between the Ultimate Warrior and Bravo, Hart and Bravo invited a large 460-pound man from the audience – later known as Earthquake – into the ring to sit on the contestants' backs.
-Predictably the large man was planted in the audience by Hart and Bravo and they eventually teamed up against the Warrior.
+Then, at a push-up contest between the Ultimate Warrior and Bravo, Hart and Bravo invited a large 460-pound man from the audience – later known as Earthquake – into the ring to sit on the contestants' backs.
+Earthquake had been planted in the audience by Hart and Bravo, and they eventually teamed up against the Warrior.
 In 1990, Hart groomed Earthquake to be the man to beat Hulk Hogan.
 Hart continued his war with his former tag team, the Hart Foundation.
 In 1990, he combined his protégés Honky Tonk Man and Greg Valentine into the short-lived team of Rhythm and Blues, though they had teamed previously as themselves when facing the Hart Foundation at WrestleMania V. In 1991, he managed The Nasty Boys to defeat the Hart Foundation for the WWF World Tag Team title at WrestleMania VII, this time using a motorbike helmet as a weapon.